 - 1 Read aloud the Learning Targets and Preview.
-You may want to discuss with the class how you define public figure for the purposes of this unit. - 2 Write the following quote from Willa Cather on the board: "There are some things you learn best in calm. and some in storm."
+You may want to discuss with the class how you define "public figure" for the purposes of this unit. - 2 Write the following quote from Willa Cather on the board: "There are some things you learn best in calm, and some in storm."
 In a quickwrite, ask students to respond to this quote.
-Then discuss their responses. - 3 Remind students to complete the Independent Reading Link.
-Help them find texts about Hurricane Katrina online or in your school's media center.
+Then discuss their responses. - 3 Remind students to complete the Independent Reading Link, Help them find texts about Hurricane Katrina online or in your school's media center.
 Several titles included in this unit's Planning the Unit section relate to Hurricane Katrina.
-You may want to extend it to include reading about other recent natural disasters that have impacted the U.S. - 4 Explain to students that in the next few activities, which are designed to help prepare them for Embedded Assessment 1, they will be investigating the various issues surrounding Hurricane Katrina, the 2005 storm that devastated much of the Gulf Coast.
-The first text they will read is one part of a longer legal document that formally established the government's responsibilities in addressing natural disasters like hurricanes. - 5 Read the As You Read section with your students.
-Help them understand the instructions for annotation and preview the structure of the text. - 6 FIRST READ: This is a brief passage that is already chunked, so it may be a good opportunity for students to practice reading independently.
+You may want to extend the scope for independent reading topics to include other recent natural disasters that have impacted the United States. - 4 Explain to students that in the next few activities, which are designed to help prepare them for Embedded Assessment 1, they will be investigating the various issues surrounding Hurricane Katrina, the 2005 storm that devastated much of the Gulf Coast.
+The first text they will read is one part of a longer legal document that formally established the government's responsibilities in addressing natural disasters such as hurricanes. - 5 Read the As You Read bullets with your students.
+Help them understand the instructions for annotation and preview the structure of the text.
+Explain why there is no About the Author feature for this text. - 6 FIRST READ: This is a brief passage that is already chunked, so it may be a good opportunity for students to practice reading independently.